kasiopea-org/pisek/docs/batch_judge.md

 ## Tokens judge

 A fast and versatile equality checker.
 Ignores whitespace, but not newlines.
+(Ignores newlines only at the end of file.)

+Tokens are separated by (possibly multiple) whitespace characters.
+For output to be correct, tokens need to be same as in the correct output file.

 You can customize the tokens judge with `tokens_ignore_newlines` or `tokens_ignore_case`.
 For comparing floats, set `tokens_float_rel_error` and `tokens_float_abs_error`.
 Details can be found in [config-documentation](/config-v3-documentation).

+## Shuffle judge

+Similarly to tokens judge compares output with correct output token-by-token.
+Allows permutations of tokens (permutations can be configured with `shuffle_mode`).
+Use `shuffle_ignore_case` for case insensitivity.

 ## Diff judge